Dongsoon-Shin/EdgeHub_fuzzer/README.md

 # Install

 ### Virtualenv
-Turn on a PowerShell prompt or CMD.
+Turn on a PowerShell prompt.
 Then, run the installation steps below.

 First, to avoid the crush other modules, I recommend that make "virtualenv".